The Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.

 Please find map below of parking facilities available in the Phoenix Park.
 For more information please click on the Plan your Visit / Directions headings on the above tab bar.

-A timetable of Upcoming Events in 2023 is available to download below.
+A timetable of Upcoming Events in 2023 is available to download here: Events List 2023

 Please check this timetable for remaining free dates before submitting your permit application.
 You may also use the form on this page to apply for a licence or permit for Grangegorman Military Cemetery or Arbour Hill Cemetery.